 - Encourage Girl Scouts to Share Their Story With NPS and GSUSA

-- Tell NPS and GSUSA what you did!
+- Tell NPS and GSUSA what you did by completing the Success Story survey!

 - Encourage girls to share their experience at NPS sites by sending an e-mail and photograph to email@example.com.